KaterinaTtikkou/Flights-Analysis/README.md

 ## Usage

-Once installed, you can use FIIU by following these steps:
+Once installed, you can run the showcase notebook and use FIIU by following these steps:

 1. **Download and process data**: To download and read the dataset as well as initiate the class, please use the below: